romanoalmazan/water-sim/ui/README.md

 ## How It Works

-The application polls the `/api/json` endpoint every second using `setInterval` in a React `useEffect` hook.
-The data is fetched, parsed, and displayed in real-time for all three cameras.
+The application loads camera data from the static JSON file in the public folder.
+The data is fetched, parsed, and displayed for all three cameras.
 Each camera is displayed in its own card showing:

 - Segment ID
 - X, Y Position coordinates
 - Water Submersion percentage
-- Light Level (0-255)
+- Light Level
 - Camera Status (OK, LOWLIGHT, WARNING)

-The UI automatically updates every second with the latest data from the backend.
+The UI polls the JSON file every second to check for updates.